Trusted WordPress tutorials, when you need them most.

 Editing a user role in WordPress using Members

-The left column shows all the different types of content such as reusable blocks and WooCommerce products.
+The left column shows all the different types of content that the user role can edit, read, delete, and more.

 Edit capabilities